OXID-eSales/oxideshop-doctrine-migration-wrapper/README.rst

 --------------------

 * master branch is compatible with OXID eShop compilation master
+* b-2.x branch is compatible with OXID eShop compilation 6.2.x
 * b-1.x branch is compatible with OXID eShop compilation 6.x

 Recommended way to update your OXID eShop